Inorganic Chemical Testing Lab Houston TX

 What is the OSHA PEL for SO₂ and why is the ACGIH TLV so different?

 OSHA's PEL for sulfur dioxide is 5 ppm TWA.
 The ACGIH TLV is 0.25 ppm TWA / 0.5 ppm STEL — 20 times more protective.
 This gap represents 50 years of additional epidemiological research showing that SO₂ causes bronchoconstriction and reactive airway disease (occupational asthma) at concentrations well below the 1971 OSHA PEL.
 Workers with asthma or reactive airways may develop symptoms at concentrations as low as 0.5 ppm.
 Engineering controls should target the ACGIH TLV — not the OSHA PEL.
-AGT Labs uses NIOSH 6004 for SO₂ monitoring.
+AGT Labs uses NIOSH 6004 (AIHA IHLAP-accredited) for SO₂ monitoring.

 What is the OSHA PEL for nitrogen dioxide and why does NO₂ cause delayed injury?